National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 Notwithstanding any other provisions of the law, no person is required to, and no person shall be subject to penalty for failure to comply with, a collection of information subject to the requirements of the PRA, unless the collection of information displays a currently valid Office of Management and Budget (OMB) control number.

 Pursuant to section 604 of the Regulatory Flexibility Act (RFA), NMFS prepared the following Final Regulatory Flexibility Analysis (FRFA) in support of the final rule to implement speed restrictions to reduce the threat of ship collisions with North Atlantic Right Whales.
-The FRFA describes the economic impact that this final rule will have on small entities.
+The FRFA describes the Start Printed Page 60185economic impact that this final rule will have on small entities.

 The FRFA incorporates the economic impacts summarized in the initial RFA (IRFA) for the proposed rule to implement speed restrictions (71 FR 36299) and the corresponding economic analysis prepared for the final rule (the FEIS, the Regulatory Impact Review (RIR), and the Economic Analysis for the FEIS).
 For the most part, those impacts are not repeated here.
 A copy of the IRFA, the RIR, the FEIS, and the Economic Analysis for the FEIS are available from NMFS, Office of Protected Resources and on the Office of Protected Resources Web site (see ADDRESSES).